 Total revenues.
-Total revenues increased 25.0% to \$171.3 million for the year ended December 31, 2012 from \$137.1 million for year ended December 31, 2011, primarily due to revenues of \$27.0 million from our e-commerce business through sales of discount coupons, which commenced in early 2012.
-Online advertising revenues increased 5.1% to \$138.8 million for the year ended December 31, 2012 from \$132.1 million for the year ended December 31, 2011 primarily due to an increase in the volume of advertising sold.
-Listing revenues increased 10.3% to \$5.5 million for the year ended December 31, 2012 from \$5.0 million for the year ended December 31, 2011 primarily due to increased listings.
+Total revenues increased 25.0% to \$171.3 million in 2012 from \$137.1 million in 2011, primarily due to revenues of \$27.0 million from our ecommerce business through sales of discount coupons, which commenced in early 2012.
+Online advertising revenues increased 5.1% to \$138.8 million in 2012 from \$132.1 million in 2011 primarily due to an increase in the volume of advertising sold.
+Listing revenues increased 10.3% to \$5.5 million in 2012 from \$5.0 million in 2011 primarily due to increased listings.

 Cost of revenues.
-Cost of revenues increased 44.0% to \$54.1 million for the year ended December 31, 2012 from \$37.6 million for the year ended December 31, 2011 primarily due to increased editorial personnel expenses resulting from increased headcount and a full year of amortization of capitalized fees paid in 2012 for Baidu's Brand-Link products which were acquired in August 2011.
+Cost of revenues increased 44.0% to \$54.1 million in 2012 from \$37.6 million in 2011 primarily due to increased editorial personnel expenses resulting from increased headcount and a full year of amortization of capitalized fees paid in 2012 for Baidu's Brand-Link products which were acquired in August 2011.

 Selling, general and administrative expenses.
-Selling, general and administrative expenses increased 34.5% to \$163.5 million for the year ended December 31, 2012 from \$121.6 million for the year ended December 31, 2011 primarily due to a 44.7% increase in marketing expenses to \$44.9 million for the year ended December 31, 2013 from \$31.0 million for the year ended December 31, 2011 primarily resulting from increased marketing expenses for events relating to the e-commerce business, which commenced operations in 2012; a 41.0% increase in salary expenses resulting from increased headcount; and a \$6.2 million increase in bad debt expenses.
+Selling, general and administrative expenses increased 34.5% to \$163.5 million in 2012 from \$121.6 million in 2011 primarily due to a 44.7% increase in marketing expenses to \$44.9 million in 2013 from \$31.0 million in 2011 primarily resulting from increased marketing expenses for events relating to the e-commerce business, which commenced operations in 2012; a 41.0% increase in salary expenses resulting from increased headcount; and a \$6.2 million increase in bad debt expenses.

 Goodwill Impairment Charge.
 We did not record a goodwill impairment charge in 2012.
 In the third quarter of 2011, we concluded that the carrying amount of goodwill was higher than its fair value and consequently recorded a one-time goodwill impairment charge of \$417.8 million, primarily as a result of a slowdown in China's real estate market, which was believed likely to result in slower than previously expected growth in China Online Housing's business over the following several years.
 A substantial portion of the goodwill on our balance sheet relates to E-House's acquisition of SINA's equity interest in China Online Housing in 2009, pursuant to which China Online Housing became a consolidated subsidiary of E-House.
-China Online Housing became our wholly-owned subsidiary as a result of a corporate reorganization by E-House in November 2013.
+China Online Housing became our wholly owned subsidiary as a result of a corporate reorganization by E-House in November 2013.

 Other operating income.
-Other operating income increased to \$0.2 million for the year ended December 31, 2012 from \$13,937 for the year ended December 31, 2011 due to increased cash subsidies received from local governments.
+Other operating income increased to \$0.2 million in 2012 from \$13,937 in 2011 due to increased cash subsidies received from local governments.

-Income (Loss) from operations As a result of the foregoing, our loss from operation was \$46.2 million for the year ended December 31, 2012 compared to loss from operation of \$439.9 million in 2011.
+Income (Loss) from operations As a result of the foregoing, our loss from operation was \$46.2 million in 2012 compared to loss from operation of \$439.9 million in 2011.

 Interest income.
-Interest income decreased 61.9% to \$0.3 million for the year ended December 31, 2012 from \$0.7 million for the year ended December 31, 2011 due to reduced funds on deposit and reduced interest rates resulting from a decrease in the average amount of term deposits.
+Interest income decreased 61.9% to \$0.3 million in 2012 from \$0.7 million in 2011 due to reduced funds on deposit and reduced interest rates resulting from a decrease in the average amount of term deposits.

 Other losses, net.
-Other losses, net, increased 93.0% to \$2.0 million for the year ended December 31, 2012 from \$1.0 million for the year ended December 31, 2011 primarily due to a 111.2% increase in amortization of discounts related to the liability for our exclusive rights with Baidu acquired in August 2011 to \$1.9 million for the year ended December 31, 2012 from \$0.9 million for the year ended December 31, 2011 resulting from a full period of amortization.
+Other losses, net, increased 93.0% to \$2.0 million in 2012 from \$1.0 million in 2011 primarily due to a 111.2% increase in amortization of discounts related to the liability for our exclusive rights with Baidu acquired in August 2011 to \$1.9 million in 2012 from \$0.9 million in 2011 resulting from a full period of amortization.